What are the courses?

 - Develop a healthy awareness of your own biases and unique strengths and weaknesses as citizens striving to impact social change

-- Develop awareness about domestic violence (DV) in your community
+- Develop awareness about a selected issue in your community

-- Learn about the causes and consequences of DV
+- Learn about the causes and consequences of the issue

-- Develop the skills to critically evaluate knowledge about DV and gather your own knowledge about DV
+- Develop the skills to critically evaluate knowledge about the issue and gather your own knowledge

-- Talk directly about DV to important community partners in Denver with concrete, public action goals in mind
+- Talk directly about the issue to important community partners in Denver with concrete, public action goals in mind

 School-Based Civic Engagement (Spring Quarter)